Your Experience Aboard an Ecosystems Surveys Branch Cruise

 mess area, not even for a quick cup of coffee.

-- In summer, shirts and proper footwear must be worn at all times
+- Shirts and proper footwear must be worn at all times

 in mess area.